sinnie/learn_web_dev/node.md

 * __Non-Blocking__ - non-blocking code refers to operations that __do not block__ further execution until that operation finishes, which means that your program will not hang on a process that has to complete.
 Instead, commands execute in parallel and use callbacks to signal completion or failure.
 * __Single-Threaded__ - A __thread of execution__ is the smallest sequence of programmed instructions that can be managed independently by a scheduler (a part of the OS).
 It is a kind of lightweight process, an independent execution unit with its own memory area, meaning that it shares memory with every other thread within the same process.
 Threads were created as an ad hoc extension of the former model to accommodate concurrency [(Teixeira)](#resources).
 In a single-threaded system, one command is processed at a time.
 Node.js' performance is attributed to being single-threaded, which bypasses thread context switching.
 That being said, the _true_ benefit of Node.js is that it is __much__ easier to reason about.
 Parallel applications are usually faster (they are, after all, performing tasks in parallel), but in a multi-threaded system there is much more complexity to manage.
 Node.js abstracts multi-threading away from the developer.
 In the background, Node.js uses a library called libuv to manage thread allocation to I/O tasks related to the operating system.
   * A downside to being single-threaded is that Node.js is not able to easily scale by increasing the number of CPU cores.
-* __I/O__ - I/O is short for input/output and describes any program operation or device that transfers data to or from a peripheral device.
+* __I/O__ - I/O is short for input/output and describes any program, any operation, or any device that transfers data to or from a peripheral device.
 Inputs are the signals or data received by a system and outputs are the signals or data sent from it.
 * You'll often hear __Asynchronous__ as well.
 Asynchronous means, in the case of Node.js, that the server can respond to multiple requests at a time.
 It’s really a term for a non-blocking task.
 It will not stop or block any API requests, reading/writing files, or timers, etc. and will respond to all when the response is ready to send accordingly.
 Working asynchronously allows you to start processing data that does not require the result of the communication while the communication goes on.

 > From a developer's point of view, Node.js is single-threaded, but under the hood, Node uses __libuv__ to handle __threading, file system events, implements the event loop, features thread pooling__ etc. In most cases, you won't interact with libuv directly, but you should be aware of it because libuv is really the foundation of Node.js.